- Amnesia is a form of memory loss.

 The following healthy habits can lower your risk of blackouts, head injuries, dementia, stroke, and other potential causes of memory loss:

 - Avoid heavy use of alcohol or drugs.

-- Use protective headgear when engaging in sports that are at high risk for causing concussion.
+- Use protective headgear when you’re playing sports that put you at high risk of concussion.

-- Keep mentally active throughout life.
+- Stay mentally active throughout your life.
 For instance, take classes, explore new places, read new books, and play mentally challenging games.